toralf/tinderbox/README.md

 Clone this Git repository.

 Move *./data* and *./sdata* into *~tinderbox/tb/*.
-Move *./bin* into */opt/tb/ as user *root*.
+Move *./bin* under */opt/tb/* as user *root*.
 The user *tinderbox* must not be allowed to edit the scripts in */opt/tb/bin*.
 The user *tinderbox* must have write permissions for files in *~tinderbox/tb/data*.
-Edit the ssmtp credentials in *~tinderbox/sdata* and strip away the suffix *.sample*, set ownership/rwx-access of this subdirectory and its files to user *root* only.
+Edit the ssmtp credentials in *~tinderbox/sdata* and strip away the suffix *.sample*, set ownership and rwx access of this subdirectory and its files to user *root* only.
-Grant sudo rights to the user *tinderbox*:
+Grant the user *tinderbox* these these sudo rights:

 ```bash
 tinderbox  ALL=(ALL) NOPASSWD: /opt/tb/bin/bwrap.sh,/opt/tb/bin/setup_img.sh,/opt/tb/bin/house_keeping.sh
 ```

-Create these crontab entries for user *tinderbox*:
+Create crontab entries for user *tinderbox*:

 ```bash
 # crontab of tinderbox